Tornado: Storm spotting

-Spotters are usually trained by the NWS on behalf of their respective organizations, and report to them.
+In the United States, spotters are usually trained by the NWS on behalf of their respective organizations, and report to them.
 The organizations activate public warning systems such as sirens and the Emergency Alert System (EAS), and they forward the report to the NWS.

 There are more than 230,000 trained Skywarn weather spotters across the United States.

 In Canada, a similar network of volunteer weather watchers, called Canwarn, helps spot severe weather, with more than 1,000 volunteers.
 In Europe, several nations are organizing spotter networks under the auspices of Skywarn Europe and the Tornado and Storm Research Organisation (TORRO) has maintained a network of spotters in the United Kingdom since 1974.

 Storm spotters are required because radar systems such as NEXRAD detect signatures that suggest the presence of tornadoes, rather than tornadoes as such.
 Radar may give a warning before there is any visual evidence of a tornado or an imminent one, but ground truth from an observer can give definitive information.
 The spotter's ability to see what radar cannot is especially important as distance from the radar site increases, because the radar beam becomes progressively higher in altitude further away from the radar, chiefly due to curvature of Earth, and the beam also spreads out.